-1 See Arno Poebei, The Museum Yournil (University of Pennsylvania), vol. 18.
-No. 2 (June 1913), pp 41 ff., and Historical Texts and Historical and Grammalical Texts (Univ. of Penns.
+1 See Arno Poebel, The Museum Fournal (University of Pennsylvania), vol. iv.
+No. 2 (June 1913), pp. 41 ff., and Historical Texts and Historical and Grammatical Texts (Univ. of Penns.
 Mus.
-Publ, Bab.
-Sect., vol. 19.
-No. 1, and vol. 9.), Phila., 1914, and L. W. King, Legends of Babylon and Egypt (Schweich Lectures for 1916), passim.
-On another fragment of a supposed Deluge-legend, discovered by Prof Langdon among the Nippur tablets, see King, ibid. p.
-125, and Langdon, Le Poime Sumfrien du Paradis, Paris, 1919.
+Publ., Bab.
+Sect., vol. iv.
+No. 1, and vol. v.), Phila., 1914, and L. W. King, Legends of Babylon and Egypt (Schweich Lectures for 1916), passim.
+On another fragment of a supposed Deluge-legend, discovered by Prof. Langdon among the Nippur tablets, see King, ibid. p.
+125, and Langdon, Le Poème Sumérien du Paradis, Paris, 1919.
 In this legend we find parallels to the Biblical story of the Fall of Man.

 is known is Eannatum, patesi of Lagash by inheritance from a line of ancestors.
 He acquired fame and power through the defeat of the neighbouring city-state of Umma; and it is deeply interesting to read the details of his campaigns and their results.
 These are graven on the famous "Stele of the Vultures," erected as a memorial of victories which won him the hegemony of Sumer some forty-eight centuries ago.
-The sculptured fragments give a picture of the Sumerians advancing to the attack in a solid phalanx of spearmen is represented driving in a chariot drawn by asses, horses being at that time unknown in Babylonia.
+The sculptured fragments give a picture of the Sumerians advancing to the attack in a solid phalanx of spearmen protected by shield-bearers.
+The Great Conqueror himself is represented driving in a chariot drawn by asses, horses being at that time unknown in Babylonia.
 The burial customs, too, are vividly portrayed, the dead being piled up in horizontal layers to form a mound.